Carrie Underwood's first bilingual song, "Tears of Gold," teams the country music star with Spanish singer, songwriter and actor David Bisbal.

 "I am very proud of our first collaboration," Bisbal said in a statement.
 "The video was shot in Los Angeles and it was very special because I love Carrie and truly admire her courage.
 She has shown a profound admiration for the Spanish language with her wonderful vocals on the track and I am honored to collaborate with Carrie on her first bilingual Spanish song.
 I hope you enjoy the blend of country and pop music on 'Tears of Gold' as much as we do."

-The song will appear on the upcoming reissue of Bisbal's En Tus Planes album (out Dec.
-11 via Universal Music Spain).
+The song appeared on the December reissue of Bisbal's En Tus Planes album.

 A three-time Latin Grammy and Latin Billboard award-winning vocalist, Bisbal shares something in common with Underwood.
 Just as Underwood rose to prominence after winning the 2005 season of American Idol, Bisbal's singing career got jump-started by Spain's Idol equivalent, Operación Triunfo.
 Bisbal finished second in 2001 behind Rosa Lopez.